kundajelab/lsgkm-svr/README.md

 It builds off of kundajelab/lsgkm (which has gkmexplain).
 kundalelab/lsgkm in turn builds off of Dongwon-Lee/lsgkm (the original lsgkm repository).

+Note that the API for this tool is backwards-compatible with the original lsgkm implementation.

 ### Citation

 *Please cite this repository if you use the **regression functionality** in your research:*